8 Natural Ways to Beat the Winter Blues

 8. LIGHT THERAPY

 A light box mimics sunlight exposure and sitting in front of it for only 30 minutes a day can improve mood and energy levels.
-Check out the goLITE BLU Therapy Device by Philips.
+(I have the goLITE BLU Therapy Device by Philips.)

 Having experienced seasonal depression since I was a kid, I’ve tried every single one of these strategies and can attest to the fact that they really do work (even the light therapy box!)
 If you are committed to getting through these next few months feeling cheerful and energized, I strongly encourage you to try these tips.
 I’ve found that there’s no one quick fix, but by incorporating a combination of strategies, you’ll be well on your way to feeling more energized and upbeat this winter.